luizbgomide/sovereign/arcane-traditions.md

 ### Accursed Arts

-Accursed have Effort equal to their Magic skill level plus the highest of their Intelligence or Charisma modifiers, to a minimum of one point.
+Accursed have Effort equal to their Magic skill level plus the highest of their Int or Cha, to a minimum of one point.
 Every Accursed gains either Accursed Bolt or Accursed Blade as a starting art, plus one more of their choice.
 Accursed arts may be used in or out of armor.

 - **Accursed Blade:** As an On Turn action, manifest an occult melee weapon as a one-handed 1d8 weapon or a two-handed 2d6 weapon.
 Both add your Magic skill to the damage roll, have a Shock rating of 2/15, use Magic as the attack skill and the best of Str, Dex, Int, or Cha as its modifying attribute.
 - **Accursed Bolt:** Launch blasts of occult force using Magic as your attack skill and the best of Str, Dex, Int, or Cha as its modifying attribute.
 Their damage is 1d8 plus your Magic skill, their range is 200’, and the bolts can be thrown in melee at a -4 penalty to hit.
 These bolts need both hands free to hurl them.